Dog-Friendly Northumberland: The Complete Guide for 2026

 Bamburgh Beach

-Wide, white-sand, framed by the dramatic clifftop silhouette of Bamburgh Castle.
+Wide, white-sand, framed by the dramatic clifftop silhouette of Bamburgh Castle (the medieval castle on Northumberland's coast).
 Dogs are allowed all year on the main beach.
 Park at the village (free in winter, paid in summer) and walk down past the dunes.
-The beach stretches north for over 5km towards Budle Bay — far enough to lose every other dog walker by the second mile.
+The beach stretches north for over 5km towards Budle Bay - far enough to lose every other dog walker by the second mile.

 Druridge Bay